-Support survivors by strengthening victim-identification and protection mechanisms, and by providing access to remediation and compensation.
+By strengthening victim-identification and protection mechanisms, and by providing access to remediation and compensation.
 Governments should ensure survivor participation in modern slavery efforts.

-Ratify and domesticate relevant international instruments, including the 2014 Forced Labour Protocol, and criminalise all forms of modern slavery with proportionate penalties.
+Including the 2014 Forced Labour Protocol, and criminalise all forms of modern slavery with proportionate penalties.

-Improve coordination efforts to tackle modern slavery by developing and resourcing comprehensive national action plans, engaging in cross-border collaboration, and developing bilateral and multilateral agreements on migration and repatriation.
+To tackle modern slavery by developing and resourcing comprehensive national action plans, engaging in cross-border collaboration, and developing bilateral and multilateral agreements on migration and repatriation.

-Ensure vulnerable groups, such as migrant workers, children, and women, are protected by labour laws and empowered through education programs and community empowerment.
+By labour laws and empowered through education programs and community empowerment.
 Adopt and strengthen policies to address the links between climate change, displacement, migration, and modern slavery.

-Adopt and strengthen human rights due diligence laws and policies to eradicate exploitation from supply chains; identify high risk sectors and develop multi-stakeholder initiatives to mitigate these risks.
+Laws and policies to eradicate exploitation from supply chains; identify high risk sectors and develop multi-stakeholder initiatives to mitigate these risks.